 - A solid grounding in subject matter knowledge

 Each of these components includes an emphasis on reflection and social justice education.

 The preparation of TEP students is guided by Holy Cross, state, and national standards.
 The Massachusetts Department of Elementary and Secondary Education (DESE) outlines their expectations for educator preparation in 603 CMR 7.00 Regulations for Educator Licensure and Preparation Program Approval.

-The Professional Standards for Teachers identify the knowledge and skills that all teachers must demonstrate, organized into five standards:
+The Professional Standards for Teachers define the pedagogical and other professional knowledge and skills that all teachers must demonstrate, organized into four standards:

 (d) Professional Culture